Catch22 (charity): Scope

-Catch22's 1500 staff and volunteers work at every stage of the social welfare cycle, supporting 30,000 individuals from cradle to career.
+Catch22's 1500 staff and volunteers work at every stage of the social welfare cycle, supporting 160,000 individuals annually from cradle to career.
 Today the organisation delivers alternative education, apprenticeships and employability programmes, justice and rehabilitation services (in prisons and in the community), gangs intervention work, emotional wellbeing and substance misuse, and children's social care programmes.

 Catch22 is a member of the T2A Alliance, NCVO, CJA and ERSA.

 Catch22 Chief Executive is Naomi Hulston, who replaced a retiring Chris Wright mid 2022.
+Hulston was joined by Chief Operating Officer Dan McCormack to complete her executive team in August 2023.

 HRH Princess Anne is patron of the organisation.
 The Princess Royal attends regular events organised by Catch22 where she often speaks on social issues such as child sexual exploitation and young people's mental health.

 Inspired by the Joseph Heller novel, the organisation's name refers to the catch-22 situation faced by many of the people with whom it works.
 The name change took place in 2008 after the merger of the charities Rainer and Crime Concern.

 History

-Catch22 has its origins in the Philanthropic Society formed in 1788.
+Catch22 has its origins in the Philanthropic Society in St. George's Fields formed in 1788.
 A merger of the Royal Philanthropic Society and The Rainer Foundation took place in 1997 to form RPSRainer.
 In 2003 it changed its name to Rainer.

 Royal Philanthropic Society

 The Royal Philanthropic Society had its origins in the St Paul's Coffee House in London in 1788 where a group of men met to discuss the problems of homeless children who were to be found begging and stealing on the streets.
 The Society began by opening homes where children in need and young offenders were trained in cottage industries working under the instruction of skilled tradesmen.
 This was one of the first attempts in the United Kingdom to separate the treatment of young offenders from the adult population.
 In 1806 the Society was incorporated by Act of Parliament, sanctioning its work with juvenile delinquents.
+In 1823 it purchased the land in the parish of St George the Martyr, Southwark on which it had buildings and a chapel.

 Archives show that by 1848 1,500 children had been helped and only 1 in 20 committed further offences.